Monday, July 21, 2025

 Ed Dobbins in his research has revealed the following:

-"The City/Loosley burial records contain the names of 133 individuals who died prior the cemetery’s opening.
-With a few exceptions, most of the people on the list are believed to have been first interred at the OPT cemetery.
+"The City/Loosley burial records contain the names of 133 individuals who died prior to the cemetery’s opening.
+With a few exceptions, most of the people on the list are believed to have been first interred at the Original Phoenix Township (OPT) cemetery.
 Location information is available for thirty of the graves.
 Fifteen are marked by original monuments and nine by memorials recently placed by the PCA.

 Visible remains at City Cemetery of this final effort to empty the old cemetery include an impressive row of five original monuments in Block XVII in the southeast corner.
 A more recent marker appears in a family group of three in the northeast corner of the adjacent Block XVIII.
 The presence of these markers suggests that Blocks XVII and XVIII were considered part of the “city Potter’s field” mentioned by Loosley and contain unidentified remains from the OPT cemetery."